anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <hr>

 ### 10. Close the notebook once the excerise is completed
-Be sure to "keep session".
+Save or discard changes as needed.
+Be sure to "keep session" though when prompted as you close the notebook.

 ![UMNBS](../06-images/module-2-13.png)
 <br><br>